Mongol Daguur

-Mongol Daguur Biosphere Reserve is a nature reserve in the Dornod Aimag (Province) in eastern Mongolia, preserved as an example of one of the largest areas of intact grassland in the world.
+Mongol Daguur (Монгол дагуур, also referred to as Mongolian Dauria) is a steppe and wetland region in Mongolia listed as a UNESCO Biosphere Reserve and Ramsar Site of International Importance.
+A transboundary ecoregion straddling three countries, the area is located in Dornod Province of eastern Mongolia, and is contiguous with the Daurian ecoregion in Russia and the Hulun Lake wetlands in China.
+The area is categorized as a Strictly Protected Area within the framework of protected areas in Mongolia.

 It covers 8429072 hectare and was designated as a UNESCO Biosphere Reserve in 2005.
 Together with Ugtam Nature refuge and Daursky Nature Reserve in Russia it constitutes a World Heritage Site named "The Landscapes of Dauria".

 History

 Mongol Daguur was declared a biosphere reserve by UNESCO in 2005.
 A biosphere reserve aims to preserve the environment while allowing local communities to be involved in sustainable development.
 The core area of a biosphere reserve is strictly protected, the buffer zone is used for research and similar activities, and the transition zone allows the local communities to undertake ecologically sustainable activities.

 Description

 Mongol Daguur has a total area of 8429072 hectare and is located between 46°06' to 46°52'N and 116°11' to 118°27'E. Its altitudinal range is between 700 and 1100 m above sea level.
 It consists of a core area of about 570374 hectare surrounded by a buffer zone of 1072220 hectare and a transition area of 6786477 hectare.
 Habitats present include temperate steppe, rocky outcrops, sand dunes and marshes.

+Mongol Daguur's steppe and wetlands territory mainly consists of low mountainous landscapes that support a variety of fauna and flora.
+The biosphere reserve provides nesting and breeding grounds for globally endangered species such as the white-naped crane, while also serving as a migratory stopover site for many rare and endangered species.

 The reserve is divided into two areas.
 The larger, northern area lies alongside a protected area in Russia, the Daursky Nature Reserve.
 It lies to the south of Lake Barun-Torey and consists of grass steppes and some wetlands.
 The smaller, southern area consists of the Ulz River basin and associated wetlands.
 This area is home to the rare white-naped crane (Grus vipio) and other species of crane.
-The core zone is designated as a Special Protected area and is managed for the conservation of the herds of Mongolian gazelle (Procapra gutturosa).
+The core zone is designated as a Special Protected Area and is managed for the conservation of the herds of Mongolian gazelle (Procapra gutturosa).
 The transition areas are used for sustainable tourism, and for grazing livestock, the culling of wildlife as necessary, forest maintenance, and the gathering of medicinal plants for household use by the pastoral population of about 11,800 residents.